lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 }
 ```

-In this chapter source code you will see also that we also have modified the Mesh class to hold a material instance and that we have created a simple example that creates a point light that can be moved by using the “N” and “M” keys in order to show how a point light focusing over a mesh with a reflectance value higher than 0 looks like.
+In this chapter source code you will see also that we also have modified the ```Mesh``` class to hold a material instance and that we have created a simple example that creates a point light that can be moved by using the “N” and “M” keys in order to show how a point light focusing over a mesh with a reflectance value higher than 0 looks like.

 Let's get back to our fragment shader, as we have said we need another uniform which contains the camera position, camera_pos.
 These coordinates must be in view space.
-Usually we will set up light coordinates in world space coordinates, so we need to multiply them by the view matrix in order to be able to use them in our shader, so we need to create a new method in the Transformation class that return the view matrix so we transform light coordinate.
+Usually we will set up light coordinates in world space coordinates, so we need to multiply them by the view matrix in order to be able to use them in our shader, so we need to create a new method in the ```Transformation``` class that returns the view matrix so we transform light coordinates.

 ```java
 // Get a copy of the light object and transform its position to view coordinates